Saksham-Narang/Saksham-Narang/README.md

 ### 🌟 About Me
 I'm a passionate AI/ML enthusiast and a dedicated software developer with a knack for solving complex problems.
 With a blend of technical expertise and creative thinking, I aim to make a significant impact in the tech world.

-- 🔭 Currently working on: Gait Analysis for Biometric Authentication at IBM
+- 🔭 Currently working on: Multi-Model Landslide Prediction System at UPES
 - 🌱 Learning and growing: Always exploring new AI/ML techniques and tools
 - 👯 Looking to collaborate on: Innovative AI/ML projects, open-source contributions, and hackathons
 - ⚡ Fun fact: I've been friends with my group for 7 years!